stella-go/siu/README.md

 Siu quickly configures startup components through configuration files, such as rolling log, integrating component such as mysql, redis, zookeeper, CROS configuration, and support for history routing web applications.
 And also keeps open for extensions.

+**Incompatibility Update**
+Since v1.1.0, The Inversion of Control (IoC) feature was introduced.
+The struct field tag was used to inject dependencies and attributes, and the functions of siu for obtaining dependencies and attributes manually was removed.

 ## Installation
 ```bash
 go get -u github.com/stella-go/siu